flexera-public/policy_engine_training/09_relational_data/README.md

 ## Step 1: Update the Version

-It is recommended that you use versioning to track changes in policy templates you develop.
+We recommended that you use versioning to track changes in policy templates you develop.
 Let's update the policy template to version `0.2.0` by updating the `info` block like so:

 ```ruby
 info(